 “Am I right in saying that…” or “I’d like to be sure I understand…”

 Finally, to try and avoid “withheld” communication from a conversation, I will often use “have you got everything you need from this conversation?”

-If, as Jack Welsh told us, we are the “Chief Meaning Officer” – best make sure that the messages we send, are understood as we intended and the messages we are clear about the messages we receive.
+If, as Jack Welsh told us, we are the “Chief Meaning Officer” – best make sure that the messages we send, are understood as we intended and the messages we send are clear, and received, as intended.